barsanuphe/grenier/README.md

     grenier -n documents --recover hubic /home/user/hope_this_works/

-When did you last update the copies of your repositories on that hard drive you dropped off at your cousin's home?
+When did you last update the copies of your repositories on that hard drive you deposited next to your gold bars at the bank?

     grenier --last-synced